Elevate Recovery

 Addiction to Antidepressants

 In some cases, a patient can abuse antidepressants by mixing them with other substances or alcohol.
-Some patients also start abusing the drugs by taking them in huge quantities, in order to feel the effect of the drug, as antidepressants work over a few days or weeks.
+Some patients also start abusing the drugs by taking them in huge quantities, to feel the effect of the drug, as antidepressants work over a few days or weeks.
 Most people do not develop addictions but it is still possible to do so.
-Many professionals argue that a person cannot become addicted to antidepressant drugs like they would with heroin or opioids.
-However, it is possible to develop a physical dependence on antidepressant medicines, especially for those who use it without prescriptions.
+Many professionals argue that a person cannot become addicted to antidepressant drugs as they would with heroin or opioids.
+However, it is possible to develop a physical dependence on antidepressant medicines, especially for those who use them without prescriptions.
 Many side effects are associated with the misuse of antidepressants.
 These include; stomach problems, diarrhea, uterine bleeding, muscle spasms, nausea, cramps, loss of motor control, lack of joy, apathy, fatigue, etc. In some instances, it can cause suicidal tendencies and can also lead to seizures.
 This is why most antidepressants come with black box warnings.

 List of Antidepressant Drugs